Best Free Tools for Startups 2026

 Category: Documentation, planning, internal wiki

-• Unlimited pages
+• Unlimited pages and documents

-• Kanban boards, databases, calendars
+• Kanban boards, tables, and calendar views

-• Real-time collaboration
+• Real-time collaboration for teams

-• Templates for roadmaps, OKRs, meeting notes
+• Templates for roadmaps, OKRs, meeting notes, and documentation

 Notiona